stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *You cause your weapon to be sheathed in booming energy.*

 You brandish the weapon used in the spell’s casting and make a melee weapon attack with it against one target.
 On a hit, the target suffers the weapon attack’s normal effects and becomes surrounded by thunderous energy.
-If the target willingly moves 5 feet or more before the beginning of your next turn, the target takes 2d4 + your spellcasting ability modifier sonic damage and the spell ends.
+If the target willingly moves 5 feet or more before the beginning of your next turn, the target takes 2d4 + your spellcasting attribute modifier sonic damage and the spell ends.

 ## Dancing Lights
 *Evocation Cantrip*<br>
 **Casting Time:** 2 Actions<br>
 **Range:** 120 Feet<br>
 **Components:** V, S, M *(A bit of phosphorus or wychwood, or a glowworm.)*<br>
-**Duration:** Sustained, up to 1 minute
+**Duration:** Sustained, 1 Minute

 *You create a handful of small lights that bob through the air.*